geraldinnebohr/simple_shell/README.md

 # Simple Shell project
 ![Holberton logo](https://www.holbertonschool.com/holberton-logo.png)
 > Create a simple UNIX command interpreter in C programming language
-> Version: 0.1

 ## simple_shell
-The objective of this project is to create from scratch a simple shell with limited functionality but aplying the coreconcepts of a most rubust shell.
+The objective of this project is to create from scratch a simple shell with limited functionality but applying the core concepts of a more rubust shell.

 ## Learning objectives
 * How does a shell work.